suvadityaroy/Boston-House-Price-Predicaion-Using-Regression-Models/README.md

 ```

 ## Conclusion
-##### Finally we finishes the project.
+#### Finally we finishes the project.
 We have built a Random Forest Regressor Model which performs well with top 6 features and having the Training accuracy of 97.89% and Testing accuracy of 96.73%.

-##### Thank you Everyone for reading my notebook.

-##### If you love my work, kindly give a Star to my repository.
-##### Facing any issues, feel free to post your issues on my GitHub.